 Chris Belfield, an author of the report, said:

-The authors would like to thank the Department for Education for providing the linked NPD–HESA data:
+The authors would like to thank the Department for Education for providing the linked NPD–HESA data, and explained:

 “Unless stated otherwise all figures are in 2017 prices.
 Government cost figures have been discounted back to 2017 using the government’s discount rate for the student loan system of RPI+0.7%.
 Student cost figures have not been discounted, but are deflated back to 2017 prices using CPI inflation.